FactorySimPy/FactorySimPy/docs/basic_components.md

 4. "BLOCKED_STATE": The machine is blocked, only when all its worker_threads are in "BOCKED_STATE"

-The worker threadS also transitions through "PROCESSING_STATE", where it is actively processing items and "BLOCKED_STATE", when it is finished processing but waiting for an output edge to push the item to.
+The worker threads also transitions through "PROCESSING_STATE", where it is actively processing items and "BLOCKED_STATE", when it is finished processing but waiting for an output edge to push the item to.

 **Usage**